Updated July 1, 2022

 Can I get the vaccine if I have COVID or already had COVID?

 If you currently have COVID-19, wait until you have recovered from your illness and can be around others again before you get vaccinated.
-This also applies to people who get COVID-19 between their first and second doses.
+This also applies to people who get COVID-19 between primary series doses, or between the primary series and a booster dose.

 If you have already had COVID and have recovered, you should still get the vaccine.
 Experts do not yet know how long you are protected once you are sick with COVID-19.
 If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine.
 Talk to your doctor if you are unsure what treatments you received.